Tony McCoy

-Sir Anthony Peter McCoy (born 4 May 1974), commonly known as AP McCoy or Tony McCoy, is a Northern Irish former National Hunt horse racing jockey.
-Based in Ireland and Britain, McCoy rode a record 4,358 winners and was Champion Jockey a record 20 consecutive times, every year that he was a professional.
+Sir Anthony Peter McCoy (born 4 May 1974), commonly known as AP McCoy or Tony McCoy, is a Northern Irish former National Hunt jockey.
+Based in Ireland and Britain, McCoy rode a record 4,358 winners and was British jump racing Champion Jockey a record 20 consecutive times, every year that he was a professional.

 McCoy recorded his first winner in 1992 at age 17.
 On 7 November 2013 he rode his 4,000th winner.
 In his first season riding in Britain, as an apprentice for trainer Toby Balding, McCoy won the Conditional Jump Jockeys Title with a record 74 winners.
 McCoy claimed his first Champion Jockey title in 1995/96 and retained until his retirement in 2015.

 McCoy has won almost every major horse race on the British and Irish jumps circuit.
 His most high-profile winners include the Cheltenham Gold Cup, Champion Hurdle, Queen Mother Champion Chase, King George VI Chase and the 2010 Grand National.

 He was named BBC Sports Personality of the Year in 2010, becoming the first jockey to win the award.
 In December 2013 he was named RTÉ Sports Person of the Year.
 He was knighted in January 2016.